NixonGarciaRamirez/Extraccion-de-imagenes-Landsat/README.md

-# Extraccion de imagenes Landsat y del  indice espectral de nieve
+# Extraccion de imagenes Landsat y del  indice espectral de nieve  :earth_americas: :globe_with_meridians: :earth_asia:

 # Project description
 This project extracts raster images and also calculates the snow index using the rgee and mapedit libraries as a base.
 Within the script the user can find several sections which are divided as follows: